KhadijaaaaaB/stellar-fang/README.md

 ### Objective

-Your primary goal is to identify the damaged ship component, find the necessary repair tools, and execute the repair sequence to save the V.S.S.
+Your primary goal is to identify the damaged ship component, locate the necessary replacement parts, and execute the repair sequence to save the V.S.S.
 Stellar Fang.
-The mission is time-sensitive, and failure to act quickly will result in the loss of the ship.
+The mission is time-sensitive; failing to act quickly will result in the loss of the ship.

 ### How to Play

 ![Spaceship](spaceship.png)

-The game unfolds through a series of logical steps that require you to use your knowledge of terminal commands :
+The game unfolds through a series of logical steps requiring you to use terminal commands to navigate and interact with the ship's systems:

 1. **Diagnosis:** Begin by exploring the ship's file system using `ls` and `cd`.
-There are in total 4 `status.txt` files in different system directories.
-Find and read them to find the one reporting a critical error.
+4 critical systems have a `status.txt` file.
+Find and read them to find the one reporting a critical error. (see figure above for at-risk parts)
-The only 4 parts of the ship that can be damaged are the ones highlighted in the figure above.
 2. **Investigation:** The error message will tell you which components of the broken system need to be replaced.
-These components are located in the ship's archives.
+These components are located in the ship's `Storage`.
 You have to follow the EMERGENCY_REPAIR_GUIDE to repair the parts.
 3. **The Puzzle:** Oh no... a virus is preventing you from repairing the spaceship (it's hiding repair_protocol.sh).
-Identify it, then kill it!
+The virus is running in the background.
+Identify it, then kill it! (use `ps` and `kill`)
 Once the virus is killed, the repair script should appear.
 4. **Repair the ship:** You will find that the repair script, `repairprotocol.sh`, is locked due to file permissions.
 Unlock it.
-5. **Resolution:** Execute the script (`./repairprotocol.sh`) to repair the ship and win the game.
+5. **Resolution:** Execute the repair script (`./repairprotocol.sh`) to repair the ship and win the game.

 ### Outcomes

 There are three possible outcomes based on your actions :

-* **Ideal Win:** You successfully repair the ship before the timer runs out.
+* **Mission SUCCESS:** You successfully repair the ship before the timer runs out.
-* **Alternate Outcome:** If you feel you can't fix the ship in time, you can find the Safety Hatches and initiate a bail-out sequence, saving yourself but sacrificing the ship.
-You can bail out from the Safety Hatches, located in the Orbiter within the ship.
+* **Bail Out:** If you cannot fix the ship in time, you can find the Safety Hatches in the Orbiter, make `initiatebailout.sh` executable, and run it to save yourself while the ship is lost.
-* **Loss:** The timer expires before you can save the ship or yourself.
+* **Mission FAILURE:** The timer expires before you can save the ship or yourself.

 ## Getting Started